RickStrahl/BlogPosts/2023-04/Using Application Insights in a Desktop Application/UsingApplicationInsightsInADesktopApplication.md

 The error logging breaks down into multiple types of logging from hard application failure logging (critical) to known and well understood logging of application 'incidents' plus a very few trace messages.

 To be clear, this post isn't meant to cover all aspects of Application Insights.
 In fact, I'm going to be describing my very specific usage scenario and implementation.

-I'm by no means using all the features of Application Insights - I use a bare minimum, but yet I find this usage extremely beneficial for me to get the basic usage statistics and more importantly the critical error information that helps me track down and fix application errors in the application effectively.
+I'm by no means using all the features of Application Insights - I use a bare minimum, but I find this minimal usage extremely beneficial and distraction free for me to get the basic usage statistics - and more importantly the critical error information that helps me track down and fix application errors     effectively.

 ## Application Insights - Setup
 Application Insights is an Azure service, so in order to use it you'll need to use an Azure account and set up an Application Insights application.